Indirect Inference With(Out) Constraints: Inequality Constraints on the Auxiliary Model

-The GARCH(1,1) auxiliary model is generally estimated subject to inequality constraints that ensure the pseudo-log-likelihood $Q_{T}(\beta )$ is well-behaved.
-The set of constraints for the auxiliary model can be stated as
+However, the GARCH(1,1) auxiliary model must be estimated subject to inequality constraints to ensure that the pseudo-maximum likelihood estimator of $\beta$ is well-behaved.
+The set of inequality constraints for the auxiliary model can be stated as

-with the added constraint $0\leq \eta <.5$ when $\epsilon _{t}|\mathcal{F} _{t-1}$ is distributed as Student-t with $1/\eta $ degrees of freedom.
-To enforce the above strict inequalities on auxiliary parameters, CFS require (see their footnote five on page 960) that the GARCH parameters in their auxiliary model satisfy
+with the added constraint $0\leq \eta \leq1/2$ when $\epsilon _{t}$ is distributed as Student-t with $1/\eta $ degrees of freedom.
+Moreover, we stress that the quasi-likelihood is not even well-defined when all the parameters, $(\varphi,\psi,\pi)'$ are simultaneously on the boundary, since the conditional variance must be strictly positive.
+More generally, Francq and Zakoian (2007) stress that to establish asymptotic normality of the QMLE for the GARCH parameters, a key regularity condition is that ``the true parameter must lie in the interior of the parameter space''.
+This statement can obviously be extended to the pseudo-true value of the GARCH parameters.
+To enforce the above strict inequalities on the auxiliary parameters, CFS require (see their footnote five on page 960) that the GARCH parameters in their auxiliary model satisfy